trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 blogposts = [
 ]
 +++
-Rust, being a systems language, should be best in class for performance-critical software.
+Rust, being a systems language, should be best in class for performance-sensitive software.

-While the performance difference with C is small, it currently blocks performance-critical Rust implementations from being widely adopted.
+While the performance difference with C is small, it currently blocks performance-sensitive Rust implementations from being widely adopted.
 Why go through a challenging migration only to end up with a 1% performance drop or a 2% additional battery drain?

 Our mission is to make critical infrastructure software safer.
 Performance considerations must be removed as a blocking argument against Rust to achieve this goal.